sonirico/parco/README.md

 scenarios, that approach leaves little room to define and register custom types in addition to have an appositive effect on performance.

-In spite of that, due to the lack of generics, this package still uses reflection for iterable interfaces in order for types to adhere to external interfaces.
-Do note that `unsafe` is also employed (quite isolated though).
+Do note:

+- `unsafe` is employed (quite isolated though).
+- To avoid reflection, adapters are provided in order to iterate through to slices.

 ## Usage